USS Varuna (AGP-5)

 USS Varuna (AGP-5) was a Portunus-class motor torpedo boat tender of the United States Navy during World War II.

 The ship was laid down on 23 August 1942 by the Dravo Corporation at Neville Island, Pennsylvania as the LST-1-class tank landing ship LST-14.
 Launched on 9 December 1942, sponsored by Mrs. R. J. Mitchell, the ship was renamed Varuna and redesignated AGP-5 on 13 January 1943, and completed as an LST by Dravo Corp. on 26 March 1943.
 Placed in reduced commission on that date, she was towed to Tampa, Florida, where she was converted to a motor torpedo boat tender (AGP), and commissioned on 31 August 1943.

 Service history

 1943

 Following her shakedown in the Gulf of Mexico, Varuna sailed for the Pacific on 4 October and proceeded via Guantanamo Bay, Cuba, to the Panama Canal which she transited on the 22nd.
 When two days out of Balboa, the ship left the convoy to receive an emergency appendectomy patient from LST-219.
 Following a successful transfer, and while steaming to rejoin the convoy, Varuna and LST-219 collided on 27 October.
-There were no casualties in either ship, but the damage sustained forced both vessels to return to Panama for repairs.
+There were no casualties on either ship, but the damage sustained forced both vessels to return to Panama for repairs.

 Drydocked at Balboa from 9 to 20 November, Varuna got underway on 3 December for the Society Islands and arrived at Bora Bora on Christmas Eve.
 She remained there until the 28th, when she got underway on the second leg of her passage, and arrived at Pago Pago, Samoa, on 2 January 1944.